Construction Manager Resume Guide: California Edition (2026)

 -

-Neglecting Safety Record - Include your safety track record: incident rates, OSHA compliance history, and safety program leadership.
-Many employers prioritize safety performance.
+Neglecting Safety Record - Include your Cal/OSHA compliance history, incident rates, and safety program leadership.
+California employers heavily weight safety performance.

 Include these keywords naturally throughout your resume: